 - All courses must be taken in the Department of History at FIU.

 - Students must complete one two-semester research seminar (6 credits).
-Students will revise the paper produced in the seminar, called "the report," and submit it to the Graduate Committee for final approval.
-For reports judged to be outstanding according to Department criteria, research seminar professors may render final approval, and the research seminar paper submitted can serve to satisfy the report option requirement.
-Presently, the Department requires a grade of A- or A on the paper to be judged "outstanding; " all other reports must be revised for submission to the Graduate Committee.
+The paper produced in this seminar is the report.
+For reports judged to be outstanding according to the department's criteria, research seminar professors may render final approval, and the research seminar paper submitted can serve to satisfy the report option requirement.
+Presently, the department requires a grade of A- or A on the paper to be judged "outstanding."
+All other reports must be revised for submission to the Graduate Committee.

-- The completed thesis must be successfully defended and formally approved by the Committee.
+- The completed thesis must be successfully defended and formally approved by the committee.

-C. Degree Requirements: Internship in Public History Option
+Public History Option

-- Historical Methods (HIS 6059)
+- the course Historical Methods (HIS 6059)